 Agreed between two or more parties in order to bind them by obligations, the regular contract is a legal document endowed with a certain sacredness.
 It remains frequently a paper document produced in two copies, printed and signed by hand by the contractors.

 alf experts offer you an overview of smart contracts.
-Whether you are a legal professional or a company manager, if you want to boost your business, you should consider use smart contracts.
+Whether you are a legal professional or a company manager, if you want to boost your business, you should consider using smart contracts.

-Since March 2000, law stipulates that the electronic signature has the same legal value as the handwritten signature, conditionally upon a rightful identification of the signatory and link with the act concerned.
-Electronic signature is based on an electronic contract verifying the integrity of the document and its signature.
+Since March 2000, the law stipulates that the electronic signature has the same legal value as the handwritten signature, conditionally upon a rightful identification of the signatory and link with the act concerned.
+An electronic signature is based on an electronic contract verifying the integrity of the document and its signature.

-For various documentation, such as confidentiality agreements, contracts, agreements and invoices, the electronic signature is a smart choice.
+For various documentation, such as confidentiality agreements, contracts, agreements, and invoices, the electronic signature is a smart choice.
 First, you achieve savings (travel expenses, cost of printing).
-Second, you are way more fast since your client can sign the document from any place, at any time and in a few clicks.
-Indeed, the electronic signature meet the current challenges of mobility and environmental protection in an internationalized environment.
+Second, you are way faster since your client can sign the document from any place, at any time, and in a few clicks.
+Indeed, the electronic signature meets the current challenges of mobility and environmental protection in an internationalized environment.

-Thanks to the APIs (programming interface), you can build tailor-made smart contracts and integrate a signature module to your document.
-At alf, we are sure the future of the legaltech lies in the use of the blockchain.
+Thanks to the APIs (programming interface), you can build tailor-made smart contracts and integrate a signature module into your document.
+At alf, we are sure the future of legal tech lies in the use of the blockchain.
 This decentralized technology makes it possible to authenticate each document and keep track of all transactions without going through a third party.